drslump/Spec-PHP/README.md

 allowing to use its reporting (code coverage, xunit, tap logs) and current integrations with IDEs and Continuous integration services.

-Feeding a `\DrSlump\Spec\PHPUnit\TestSuite` object to PHPUnit it will be able to execute any spec files it references.
-For example, by creating the following empty class it will fetch recursively all spec files in the working directory.
+Feeding a `\DrSlump\Spec\TestSuite` object to PHPUnit it will be able to execute any spec files it references.
+For example, by creating the following class it will run recursively all the spec files found beneath the directory where the class is defined.

     require_once 'Spec.php';

-    class AllSpecs extends \DrSlump\Spec\PHPUnit\DirectorySpecTests {
+    class AllSpecs extends \DrSlump\Spec\DirectoryRunnerHelper {
+        static function suite() {
+            return parent::suite();
+        }
     }

 It's even possible to use the `expect` component in PHPUnit's _native_